BradleyChatha/lumars/README.md

 Lumars is a high-level wrapper around LUA 5.1 that aims to be lightweight while providing high quality of life features.

-This library is in its early stages, so **expect bugs**.
+This library has been in use for a while, and is _relatively_ stable.
 If you can be bothered, please open an issue alongside a minimised, idependent snippet of code that I can add as a unittest, which will also make it easier for me to debug.

+Also if you're using this library for a project, consider adding it (or asking me to add it) to the [Projects](#projects) section.

 - [Overview](#overview)
 - [Features](#features)